 We walked into the Vatican through a mob-like security line.
 We learned that there is airport-level security at all the important sites in Italy, especially the major religious buildings and historic sites.
-Some of this happened after 9/11, but most of the increased security is because of the recent Paris bombings.
+Some of this happened after 9/11, but most of the increased security is because of the 2015 Paris attacks.
 There is an armed military presence everywhere, but it doesn’t feel intrusive.
 Between the Polizia, the Carabinieri and the military I felt safe, not burdened.
 Still, there’s men with machine guns all over the place, and you better not think about taking pictures of them.

 We didn’t know that there was an Angelus scheduled for that morning (check out here and here for what was said).
 We couldn’t understand why there were so many people gathered in St. Peter’s Square until we heard Pope Francis start talking.
 My wife wants me to point out that she knew there was an Angelus scheduled and that I was just ignorant.